Dr. Chavonda Jacobs-Young

 Dr. Deirdra Chester

-Dr. Chester is a graduate of the American University Key Executive Leadership program.
-She is SES certified through the USDA Senior Executive Service Candidate Development Program.
-Dr. Chester holds a Doctor of Philosophy degree in Nutrition from Florida International University where she was awarded the McKnight Doctoral Fellowship and was in the inaugural class of the Gates Millennial Scholars.
-She holds a Master of Science degree in Food and Nutrition Science and a baccalaureate degree in Nutrition and Dietetics from Florida State University.
+Dr. Chester is an American University Key Executive Leadership program graduate and is SES certified through the USDA Senior Executive Service Candidate Development Program.
+Dr. Chester holds a Ph.D. in Nutrition from Florida International University, where she was awarded the McKnight Doctoral Fellowship and was in the inaugural class of the Gates Millennial Scholars.
+She also holds a master’s degree in food and nutrition science and a bachelor’s degree in nutrition and dietetics from Florida State University.

 Dr. Chester is the recipient of numerous honors and awards.
-The American Public Health Association Food and Nutrition Section awarded her the Mary C. Egan Award which recognizes pioneers in innovative approaches to public health nutrition.
-She was also awarded the Circle of Excellence Alumni Award by Florida State University’s College of Human Science.
+The American Public Health Association Food and Nutrition Section awarded her the Mary C. Egan Award and she was recognized by Florida State University’s College of Human Science with the Circle of Excellence Alumni Award.

 Dr. Richard Derksen